 This further support my first point; you don’t need a “throne” to get the job done.
 All you need is something good enough to make your kids want to use the potty.

-For best potty chair for boys and girls when mobility is of importance, then Primo 4 in 1 Toilet Seat Chair is your best bet.
+When mobility is of importance, then Primo 4 in 1 Toilet Seat Chair is your best bet.

 There are reports that some kids after learning how to use the toilet through potty training would eventually find it difficult to transition from the potty chair to the regular adult toilet.